BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/hardware_and_wiring.md

 ## PERF Shield

-To orgnaize the wiring and create the appropriate sensor circuits, an Arduino PERF shield is used.
+To organize the wiring and create the appropriate sensor circuits, an Arduino PERF shield is used.

 An image of the PERF shield circuitry can be seen below.